adimatulac/CoHabs/README.md

 Web application project for CPSC 436I.

+High Level Description
 - CoHabs is a web application that allows users to manage shared tasks, bills, and schedules among those living together under one roof.
-- Its target users are room/housemates who regularly share communal spaces and responsibilities for the household but may not always be available to organize said activities together.
-- It will store users’ personal information, task lists, invoices, receipts, and schedules.
-Users can access the data that pertains to them so that they know when it’s their turn to do certain chores, how much they owe/are owed for utilities, or when their roommates are having friends over.
-Additional functionalities can include personalized reminders, in-app messaging, and in-app payments.
+- Users can access data pertaining to their share of chores, how much they owe/are owed for utilities, or miscellaneous events like when their roommates are having friends over.

 ## In Development